 December 2020

-Nearly 40 years ago, the founders of the Canadian Society of Colon and Rectal Surgeons sought to ensure that every province had highly skilled surgeons providing world class care to patients with colorectal diseases.
-A parallel goal was to foster and support high quality scientific research in our field.
-In 2007, the ‘Visioning Task Force’ formalized the goals of the CSCRS, and research, particularly collaborative, was a top priority.
-We have certainly flourished in this regard, and top notch colorectal surgery research is being conducted in every major academic centre in Canada as well as a fast-growing number of community sites.
+Nearly 40 years ago, the founders of Canadian Society of Colon and Rectal Surgeons sought to ensure that every province had highly skilled surgeons providing world class care the patients with colorectal diseases.
+A parallel goal was foster and support high quality scientific research in field.
+In 2007, that ‘Visioning Task Force’ formalized goals of CSCRS, and research particularly collaboratives, was top priority.
+We have certainly flourished in regard, and top notch colorectal surgery research conducted in every major academic centre in Canada as fast-growing number of community sites.

-Aside from the unusual circumstances of 2020, the CSCRS have held annual research symposia at the Canadian Surgery, and competition for both podium and poster presentation slots is fierce.
-As a result, the projects presented are of extremely high quality, and naming a winner is challenging.
-The sessions are always well-attended and the discussion is lively.
-In recent years, immediately following the research symposium we have held the Clinical Trials Network meeting, where opportunities for multi-centre national studies are presented.
-As the colorectal surgery community in Canada is small and tightly-knit, many fantastic collaborations have arisen as a result.
+Aside the unusual circumstances of 2020, the CSCRS have held annual research symposia at Canadian Surgery, and competition for both podium and poster presentation slots is fierce.
+As result project presented are extremely high quality, and naming winner is challenging.
+Their sessions are attend and the discussion is lively.
+In recent years, immediately following to research symposium, have held Clinical Trials Network meeting opportunities, of multi-centre national studies are presented.
+As colorectal surgery community in Canada, is small and tightly-knits, many fantastic collaborations have arisen as result.

-Since 2008, the CSCRS has held a research grant competition, and has awarded nearly a quarter million dollars to fund nearly 20 studies.
-We always have a huge number of submissions every year for these grants, and the winners present their projects at the annual CSCRS research dinner, a major highlight of the CSF for our members.
-In recent years we have developed a standardized method of judging these submissions, with ways to avoid conflict of interest, uniform and systematic criteria for evaluation, and a minimum of 3 reviews each, so we are confident that the best projects get funded every year (though the decisions are hard to make).
-Even without a CSF in 2020, we were able to award two fantastic proposals, showing just how innovative Canadian colorectal surgery research has become:
+Since 2008, these CSCRS has held research grant competition, and has award nearly quarter million dollars to fund nearly 20 studies.
+We always have huge number of submissions every year these grants, and the winners present their projects at annual CSCRS research dinner, at major highlight CSF for members.
+In recent years have developed standardized method of judging these submissions, with ways to avoid conflict of interest, uniform and systematic criteria for evaluation and minimum, of 3 reviews each confident that best projects funded every year (the decisions are hard make).
+Even without CSF in 2020, able to award two fantastic proposals, just how innovative Canadian colorectal surgery research has become:

 Interactive Online Informational and Peer Support Application for Patients with Low Anterior Resection Syndrome: A Multicenter Randomized Controlled Trial